kralrindo/R5Reloaded_Map_Rpaks/Readme.txt

 Main map assets rpaks for R5Reloaded Modded Apex Project, used for ported maps.
 (Models, materials, loadscreens and many more)

-Made by @KralRindo, also gonna credit Zer0Bytes#4428 for his helps on repak.
+Made by @KralRindo

+Other credits:

 How to use REPak to make custom asset rpaks for R5Reloaded.
 Note: This part is for how to port Season 4-6 Apex assets, not for custom models